rieckpil/progmot/content/blog/one-year-course-release.md

 - Auna Mic with microphone holder

 As I was only recording my screen and audio, there was no need for a greenscreen, high-resolution camera and a lightning setup.
-If I would have set up additional equipment for recording more than just my screen, this would have postponed the time I'd have a _good enough_ recording setup.
+If I had set up additional equipment for recording more than just my screen, this would have postponed the time I'd have a _good enough_ recording setup.

 The benefit of this approach is that you can have as a many misspellings and just have to reiterate.